About me

-Kimberly is a Canadian transpersonal art therapist and a meditation teacher living in Sydney, Australia
+Kimberly is an art therapist and a meditation teacher living in North Vancouver, British Columbia.

-I’ve been on a harrowing and painful journey through grief which ultimately led to a career in transpersonal art therapy.
+I’ve been on a harrowing and painful journey through grief which ultimately led to a career in art therapy.
 In many ways, it feels like it found me.
-I didn’t ever think I’d have a career in art therapy even though I love both art and psychology.
-Somehow combining the two never clicked.
 My sister was also a gifted artist and I believe my work pays tribute to her life.
-I know she would have loved transpersonal art therapy, I know she would have been so proud of me.
-I just wish that she could have lived long enough to know about that this form of therapy existed.
+I know she would have loved art therapy.
+If only we’d known more about it at the time.

-Art in all of its forms can be a powerful tool for processing emotional pain, reducing anxiety, and increasing feelings of connection.
-Especially when it’s held in a group.
+Art in all of its forms can be a powerful tool for processing emotions, reducing anxiety, and increasing feelings of connection.
 Loneliness and isolation is an epidemic in our modern lives.
-Feeling seen and heard for who we truly are is so critical.
+I believe our innate ability for creativity can be a powerful form of healing.

 I don’t see what I do now as work or a career, but more as a life purpose.
 Everything I went through brought me exactly where I am today.
 Although it’s not the journey I wanted, I’m grateful for every part of it for making me the person I am today.